 - Consider your attachment history with your family of origin and how it can be balanced or reinforced.

-- Identify and process your biases or prejudices about the foster system, birth parents who lose custody, prenatal exposure, alcoholism, addictions, criminals, and so on.
+- Identify and process your biases or prejudices about the foster system, birth parents who lose custody, prenatal exposure, alcoholism, addictions, criminals, etc.

 Shore up your child’s foundation.

 Once you have the child in your home, you will likely identify the areas of need in his foundation.
 He may come to you in survival mode, with fear and anxiety driving his behaviors.
-If that is the case, concentrate on reinforcing his foundation with the cement of felt-safety.
+If that is the case, concentrate on reinforcing his foundation with felt-safety cement.

 If the child comes to you with a deep mistrust of parental figures, remember what you know of his backstory.
-Focus on shoring up the beams of “grown-ups can be trustworthy” by being predictable, safe, and consistent in your nurture and care for him.
+Focus on shoring up the beams of “grown-ups can be trustworthy” by being predictable, safe, and consistent in nurturing and caring for him.

 If your child struggles to regulate his emotions, add girder beams into your day by co-regulating with him.
 You can offer him the strength of your own regulation by being present in some of these ways: